--The fifth ligand is provided by a nitrogen atom from the imidazole group of His 93 (proximal histidine) (also known as His F8 the eighth residue of the 'F helix' of myoglobin).
+-The fifth ligand is provided by a nitrogen atom from the imidazole group of His 93 (proximal histidine) (also known as His F8 which is the eighth residue of the 'F helix' of myoglobin).

 The sixth ligand to iron is provided by molecular oxygen, which binds to the heme group in a pocket formed by Mb.
-Mb can bind only one oxygen molecule.